LogicLorenzo/MCRT-cloud/README.md

 # Monte Carlo Ray Tracing For a Collection of Spheres

 This project implements a Monte Carlo Ray Tracing algorithm that simulates the interaction of photons with a collection of spheres.
 The spheres' properties, including their coordinates and radii, are read from a text file.
-The project is designed to facilitate further development in interaction modeling, rotation matrices for orientational averaging, and parallel computing.
+The Monte Carlo Ray Tracing algorithm is a statistical method used to simulate the behavior of photons as they interact with objects.
+This project focuses on modeling the interaction of photons with spheres.

 ## Project Structure
 ```